About Us

 Creating the Northern Care Alliance NHS Foundation Trust

-The Northern Care Alliance NHS Foundation Trust brings together staff and services from Salford Royal NHS Foundation Trust (SRFT) and The Pennine Acute Hospitals NHS Trust (PAT).
-The NCA FT was formally established on 1 October 2021 and has been working together as a group since 2016.
+Northern Care Alliance NHS Foundation Trust (NCA) brings together staff and services from Salford Royal NHS Foundation Trust and The Pennine Acute Hospitals NHS Trust.
+We are now one of the largest NHS providers in the country, working together as a group since 2016 and formally established on 1 October 2021.

 Who are we?